 Concerns about the Espionage and Foreign Interference Laws

 A very significant concern is that these proposed offences are too broad and will unduly affect too many individuals and organisations.
 A large number of charities, researchers, universities and journalists have raised serious concerns about the breadth of the laws.
 Individuals or organisations who receive information or donations from foreign parties for legitimate purposes run the risk of facing criminal prosecution.
 This is despite having no intention to harm Australia’s interests.

 A particularly concerned group are media companies.
-Journalists recently made a joint submission to parliament arguing that the proposed offences put journalists at significant risk.
-This risk includes facing jail time for simply receiving and possessing information that are of public interest.
+Journalists recently made a joint submission to Parliament arguing that the proposed offences put journalists at significant risk.
+This risk includes facing jail time for simply receiving and possessing information that is of public interest.
 These potential new laws impugn Freedom of the press.